abolkog/cakephp-newsletter/README.md

 # Newsletter plugin for CakePHP

-This plugins adds a basic NewsLetter functionality to your CakePhp based application.
+This plugins adds a basic News Letter functionality to your CakePHP based application.

 ## Requirements